Kalighat Kali Temple, India - Things to Do in Kalighat Kali Temple

 Insider Tips

-Visit on Tuesday or Saturday (considered most auspicious for Goddess Kali) but expect larger crowds and longer queues for darshan
+Visit Kalighat Kali Temple on Tuesday or Saturday when devotion peaks, but expect larger crowds and longer waits for darshan

 Explore Activities in Kalighat Kali Temple